rickkas7/JsonParserGeneratorRK/README.md

 The JSON Generator is used to build valid JSON strings.
 While you can build JSON using sprintf, the JSON generator is able to double-quote escape strings, and escape double quotes within strings.
 It can also generate correct JSON unicode characters.

 The most common use is to construct a static buffer to hold the JSON data for Particle.publish.
-Since this data is limited to 256 bytes, this is a reasonable approach:
+Since this data is limited to 256 bytes, this is a reasonable approach using [JsonWriterStatic](http://rickkas7.github.io/JsonParserGeneratorRK/class_json_writer_static.html):

 ```
 JsonWriterStatic<256> jw;
 ```

+You can also dynamically allocate a buffer using the plain [JsonWriter](http://rickkas7.github.io/JsonParserGeneratorRK/class_json_writer.html).

 The JsonWriter handles nested objects and arrays, but does so without creating temporary copies of the objects.
 Because of this, it's necessary to use startObject(), startArray(), and finishObjectOrArray() so the objects are balanced properly.

-To make this easier, the JsonWriterAutoObject can be instantiated on the stack.
+To make this easier, the [JsonWriterAutoObject](http://rickkas7.github.io/JsonParserGeneratorRK/class_json_writer_auto_object.html) can be instantiated on the stack.
 When the object goes out of scope, it will automatically close the object.
 You use it like this:

 ```
 	{